pbhoiwala/Automation-Scripts/DownloadSongs/README.md

 Moving songs to GooglePlay Library...
 Successfully moved songs to GooglePlay Library
 ```
+After the setup is successful, all you need to do is 1) Add songs to your playlist and 2) Run the script.
+And that's it.
+Songs will be on your phone within minutes.

 # How it works
 The `main.py` python script is well commented and the code is pretty self-explanatory.
 In short, first I initialize some lists and objects; and then parse `config.txt` to get the playlist url and destination path.
 Then youtube_dl options are created in `get_download_options()` in which I specify the quality and format I'd like the songs to be downloaded.